Rahul-0108/React-app/README.md

 # React-app

 # Clone the repository
-# use npm run build in cmd where package.json file is there
+# use npm install , then npm run build in cmd where package.json file is there
 # Use npm start